akeneo/pim-docs/cookbook/catalog_structure/creating_a_reference_data.rst

     }

 .. note::
-    To ease the integration of the entity in the PIM, we extended the abstract class `Pim\\Component\\ReferenceData\\Model\\AbstractReferenceData`.
-This is the recommended way to do but you can simply implement the interface `Pim\\Component\\ReferenceData\\Model\\ReferenceDataInterface` if you want.
+    To facilitate the integration of the entity in the PIM, we extended the abstract class `Pim\\Component\\ReferenceData\\Model\\AbstractReferenceData`.
+This is the recommended way to do, but you can simply implement the interface `Pim\\Component\\ReferenceData\\Model\\ReferenceDataInterface` if you want.

 .. code-block:: yaml